 Still: we trust objects at our peril.
 Body Politic reminds us there are no shortcuts to disrupting the status quo or remedying feelings of loneliness.
 Our responsibility is to recognize that temptation, and build inclusive communities through civics rather than gadget-making alone.

-The artists in Body Politic deploy wearable objects to resist social power structures.
+The artists in Body Politic deploy wearable objects to resist power structures.
 Sculptures, dresses, devices, and a spacesuit depict alternate visions of a tech-enabled, inclusive future.
-These works respond to the experiences of individuals seeking a place in a post-hope America struggling with sexism, racism, and xenophobia.

-Consisting of speculative objects designed for the body, this collection makes tangible the artists’ latent anxieties about safety and inclusion.
-Some works are intended as a cautionary tale, designed to provoke debate; the hat by McCarthy that pokes the wearer should they stop smiling and the shamanistic communication devices by Okunseinde and Lin.
-Others are working prototypes that contend with a future which has already arrived; the “secure” dress by Cohen and Franklin that only unfastens itself with the wearer’s fingerprint, or the letterman jackets that transform and connect into a massive wearable quilt by Aksamija, and the portable Faraday cage by Chen and Oliveira.
+Consisting of speculative objects designed for the body, this collection expresses the artists’ ideas about safety and inclusion.
+The works contend with a future which has already arrived: a hat that pokes the wearer should they stop smiling, a “secure” dress that only unfastens itself with the wearer’s fingerprint, a portable Faraday cage, shamanistic communication devices, and letterman jackets that transform and connect into a quilt.

 These objects fall somewhere between the everyday and the uncanny.
-They're familiar enough to accept at first glance: the lipstick by Liu, the amulet by Brueckner, the fragrance by Mohan.
+They're familiar at first glance: a lipstick, an amulet, a fragrance.
 But something is unsettling: the lipstick attracts plants, the amulet harvests attention, and the fragrance terminates sex drive.

-In an age of political authoritarianism, runaway tech, and expanding intersectional diversity, the works in Body Politic make clear the need to focus on social justice when creating new technologies.
+In an age of political authoritarianism, runaway tech, and expanding intersectional diversity, the works in Body Politic provide a window into what social justice technology can look like.

 Guest curator Laura Zittrain works as a designer and curator at the intersection of fashion and technology.
 Previously she was the Harvard University Wheatland Curatorial Fellow in the Collection of Historical Scientific Instruments.
 Zittrain holds a A.M. in the History of Science from Harvard University, B.S. from Georgetown University.